EmeryCyr/Graphic3D_Engine/README.md

 ## WARNING: This program may potentially trigger seizures for people with photosensitive epilepsy.
 Viewer discretion is advised.
 Summer Project 2023 A 3D Graphics engine that runs entirely in the command line and prints out an object file as an ASCII art style 3D render of the object.

+## Note
+You may have to zoom out on your terminal when running the program.
+This can be done by holding the control key and scrolling using the wheel on your mouse.
+Alternatively, you can hold the control key and press the plus to zoom in or the minus to zoom out.
+Zooming out until the box is too small and then zooming back in until it fits is the best way I have found.
+The program should run at 5 FPS.
+Let me know if it is running higher or lower on your system.
 ## Classes
 ### Graphic3D
 This is the main class that runs what I have of the program so far.